MystenLabs/nautilus/UsingNautilus.md

 ## Develop your own Nautilus server

 The Nautilus server logic is located in `src/nautilus-server`.
-To customize the application:
+To customize the application, refer to `/weather` or `/twitter` for example:

-- Update `allowed_endpoints.yaml` for any required domains required by your application.
+- Create `allowed_endpoints.yaml` for any required domains required by your application.
-- Modify `app.rs` to update the `process_data` endpoint and add new endpoints as needed.
+- Create `mod.rs` to update the `process_data` endpoint and add new endpoints as needed.

 The following files typically do not require modification: